AidanRBell/Bezier-Curve-Tool/README.md

 # Bezier Curve Manipulation Tool
 This tool allows users to create a large Bezier curve.
 Users can place and move the curve's anchor points, as well as adjust the tangent handles between anchor points to further refine its shape.
 The program is written in C++ and uses OpenGL along with the GLEW and GLFW libraries.
-This assignment provided an opportunity to practice real-time matrix and curve calculations based on user input while applying fundamental computer graphics concepts covered in class lectures.
+This assignment provided an opportunity to practice real-time matrix and curve calculations based on user input while applying fundamental computer graphics concepts covered in my undergraduate degree.

 https://github.com/user-attachments/assets/365cf60c-2043-41d4-b32d-57d344db8f65